microsoft/durabletask-netherite/docs/introduction.md

 ## Status

-The current version of Netherite is *0.7.0-beta*.
-Netherite already support almost all of the DT and DF APIs.
-However, there are still some limitations that we plan to address in the near future, before moving to beta status:
+The current version of Netherite is *1.0.0-rc1*.
+Netherite supports almost all of the DT and DF APIs.
+However, there are still some limitations:

 - **Supported hosted plans**.
-Consumption plan is not supported yet, and auto-scaling only works on Elastic Premium plans with runtime-scaling enabled so far.
+Consumption plan is not supported yet, and auto-scaling only works on Elastic Premium plans with runtime-scaling enabled.
+This will be resolved by GA.
 - **Query Performance**.
-We have not quite completed our implementation of a FASTER index to speed up queries that are enumerating or purging instance states.
-- **Stability**.
-We do not recommend using Netherite in a production environment yet; although we have found and fixed many bugs already, we need more testing before moving to beta status.
-Any help from the community is greatly appreciated!
+Currently, query performance is suboptimal and does not support paging.
+We plan to add a range index implementation to fix this soon after GA.

 To learn more about the Netherite architecture, you can also check out our [paper on arXiv](https://arxiv.org/abs/2103.00033).